codeinchq/router/README.md

 You can aggregate multiple router usign the `RouterAggregate` class.
 This can come handy for large projects with independent modules having their own internal router or to mix different router types, for instance a web page router and a web asset router.

 The order in which you aggregate routers is important.
 When asked to process a request, `RouterAggregate` will call the first router capable of processing the request (the first returning `true` for `canProcessRequest()`).

+`RouterAggregate` is also a router (implement `RouterInterface`), so you can aggregate both aggregators and routers within a `RouterAggregate`.

 ```php
 <?php